grantseltzer/blog/content/blog/how-go-slices-work.md

 Z: [6 2 3]
 ```

-You may think to print the address of the slices but you would see that they are totatly unique slices:
+You may think to print the address of the slices but you would see that they are totally unique slices:

 ```
 ...